NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

 ----
 can be referenced as follows:

-- **Implementation for desployment to develop environment:**
+- **Implementation continous integration:**
 ````
-# Implementation for deployment to develop environment ( pull request event to develop branch )
+# Implementation for deployment to environment ( pull request event to branch )
 on:
   pull_request:
     branches: [ develop ]